HappySeaFox/sail/FAQ.md

 #
 version=1.0.0

-# Codec priority from 0 to 3.
-SAIL sorts the enumerated codecs by priority.
+# Codec priority.
+SAIL uses this property to sort the enumerated codecs by priority
+# to speed up search of popular image formats by functions like sail_codec_info_from_path().
 #
+# HIGHEST = one of the most popular image formats like JPEG
-# 0 = popular image format like JPEG or PNG
+# HIGH    = pretty popular and common image format like SVG
-# 1 = moderate popularity
+# MEDIUM  = moderate popularity
-# 2 = rare image format
+# LOW     = rare image format
-# 3 = very rare, ancient image format
+# LOWEST  = very rare and/or too specific and/or ancient image format
 #
-priority=1
+priority=MEDIUM

 # Short codec name.
 Must be uppercase.
 Cannot be empty.
 #